emissary-ingress/emissary/docs/topics/using/edgectl/service-preview-install.md

 ### [<img class="Ambassador's OpenSource Blackbird" src="../../../images/features-page-bird.svg"/> Install with Edgectl](#install-with-edgectl)

-If you are installing Service Preview and Ambassador Edge Stack for the first time, `edgectl` will bootstrap your cluster with the Ambassador Edge Stack and Service Preview automatically.
+If you are installing Service Preview and Ambassador Edge Stack for the first time, `edgectl` will automatically bootstrap and integrate both tools in your cluster.

 ### [<img class="k8s-logo" src="../../../images/kubernetes.png"/> Install with YAML](install with yaml)